-TFRC is a research community at the University of the Arts London, based at Central Saint Martins.
-We are a community of practice-based academic researchers who explore how materials and textiles can enable more inheritable futures.
+TFRC is a research community of practice-based academic researchers who explore how materials and textiles can enable more inheritable futures.

-Our research examines opportunities for textile and material developments through mulitple lenses: ranging from social to sustainable as well as technological and craft innovation.
-Our core research areas are: Urban Fabric, Weave Research Lab and Material Innovation.
+Our research examines opportunities for textile and material developments through mulitple lense, ranging from social to sustainable as well as technological and craft innovation.
+Our core research areas are: Urban Fabric, Weave Lab and Material Innovation.

 We collaborate with local and global partners on a number of innovative knowledge exchange projects.
 We also act as consultants to develop sustainable design-driven strategies for the industry as well as the public sector.